mvaganov/self/RESUME_redux.md

 Key: (```F```) Full-time (40+ hrs/wk), (```p```) Part-time (~20 hrs/wk), (```v```) Volunteer (~10 hrs/wk)

-### Employment Details

 #### [Computer Science Teacher at Sacred Heart Prep](https://tinyurl.com/mvGitRes#computer-science-teacher-at-sacred-heart-prep)
 *August 2015 to June 2019*

 Faculty member at an exclusive private school
 * Taught computer science, with a curriculum designed to motivate (ask me about hacking)
-* Prepared young minds for the terrifying wonders that computers are bringing to mankind
 * Wrote software widely used by school to manage day-to-day schedule notification